annarider/dedupe-poc-customerb2c/README.md

 much higher weighting than it currently does as this member_id is one of the most trusted data values that the model should perform an exact match on.
+- No manual or expert weighting possible.
+The ML model does the weighting based on supervised learning.
+This means there's a compelling purpose for xDM's current match engine. xDM's exact match can be useful for expert input and ML can be used for probabilistic matching.
+- There should be monitoring on the model over time, including a test set with true matches.

 ## Credits
 I'm basing this off Thomas's PoC on dedupe, which uses